 - any access to shared facilities and equipment being sought.

-Up to two pages of A4 are allowed for this purpose.
+In Je-S applications, up to two pages of A4 are allowed for this purpose.

 No justification for Directly Allocated Estates and Indirect Costs is required.
 If resources are not fully justified, they will be subject to reduction.

 The JoR should also include full justification of all sea-time and facility costs requested on applications.

 For high performing computing (HPC) no cost estimates are required, but an estimate of the use of ARCHER in Million Allocation Units (MAUs) should be included and an application must be attached when use of ARCHER exceeds 160MAU (in any one year).